SmithWillSuffice/ohanga-pai/content/questions/100_why_does_it_matter.md

 ### Work as worship

-What this all means I take from the [Baháʼí Writings](https://www.bahai.org/library/authoritative-texts/bahaullah/kitab-i-aqdas/13#810736036) (do not read that reference if you're anti-religion, if you think you have a decent sense of economic justice you won't need to read it).
+What this all means I take from the [Baháʼí Writings](https://www.bahai.org/library/authoritative-texts/bahaullah/kitab-i-aqdas/13#810736036)
+(do not read that reference if you're anti-religion, if you think you have a decent sense of economic justice you won't need to read it).
 ((Of course, if you have a decent sense of economic justice you really are "religious" in the non-denominational sense at least. *Justice* being an idealist's spiritual virtue.))

 (**Aside:** for what it's worth, the above Baháʼí excerpt cited is as spiritual a view of the MMT Job Guarantee policy as I've read anywhere.
 It's an example of what I mean by going beyond MMT.)

 We can elevate in class consciousness work done in the service of humanity as a form of living akin to worship.
 The Baháʼí canonical Writings make this elevation.
 Something socialists have failed to grok.

 We are however, crucially, no longer talking about wage-slave labour, make-work, or any of that gross sh*t (excuse the profanity any Baháʼí readers).
 No.  What we are talking about is *useful* and *dignified* work.
 Not "a job" but more "a life."
 A vocation, a craft, a profession, a skill, performed in service to humanity.
 We're talking about things such as writing awesome pop songs, or just the lyrics, or that more sublime thing that Radiohead do.

 We're also talking janitors, farmers, nurses and teachers, as the top wage workers, because they're the most important people in society (this is not an exhaustive list).
 They do not have to work more than three hours a day, if we have enough people who know janitorial work is dignified work then three hours a day aught to do it.
 (Clean up your room yourself you other lobsters.)

 What we do **not** want to fetishsize is the wage form of work.
 The reason we should want to work is for the service, not the wage.
 The wage should be decent and reciprocal --- that's why the janitors and waste care workers should get the highest wages.
 So we're no longer speaking about capitalism my dudes.
 Or at least we are talking about a greatly expanded and salary enriched public service sector.
 Pay them decent wages and we'll have too many of them turning up, so some will need to be rejected and go back to writing pop songs.

 By the way, by nature, science geeks and pop music writers will have to be permitted to work more than three days a week.
 So at the same wage rate as a janitor or teacher they'll get a higher gross annual salary perhaps.
 If they want the extra work hours.

 If you've ever been a song writer, or science geek, you'll know what I mean.
 These people cannot be restrained to three days a week, they'd consider that barbaric and intolerable.
 The work time-energy for a scientist is not definable.
-They just do science, you cannot sop them.
+They just do science, you cannot stop them.
 They do it in their sleep.
 The principle in a decent civilized society is to leave the scientists and artists alone if they want to work (with professional lab supervisors, so they do not sink the planet into a laboratory black hole).
 As long as they're not doing anything stupid, entirely useless, or illegal, let them do science in freedom.

 Who decides what is "useless science"?

 This is pretty impossible to completely answer, people thought electricity was useless, and Faraday's only retort was, "*Yes, but someday the government will tax it.*"
 Which was a clever retort, because it contained the implicit wisdom that he knew electricity was going to be incredibly useful, he just did not know how.

 The answer is that we, the demos, get to decide what is useful science research.
 We might get it badly wrong.
 But so what?
 Public science labs can always be permitted some freedom to do useless research.
 We used to call it "blue sky research".